Background image

 Programme description

-The Public History and Cultural Heritage MA programme is offered as a one-year full-time or two-year part-time postgraduate degree programme (online/blended).
 The programme is delivered through a combination of modern learning modes, including dialogic learning, active and inquiry-based learning, community interaction, problem-solving and creativity, media literacy, reflective practice, and self-directed learning.
-Graduates attain a globally-recognised postgraduate qualification in a cutting-edge area of historical practice.

 Is the programme a joint degree programme?